 I favor whole-class discussions and lectures because they allow one to focus and build on an idea, and because they suit my subject matter (philosophy).
 It is true that other classes in other subjects (such as languages) might benefit a great deal from “turn and talk” and similar activities.
 It is also true that most subjects could use “turn and talk” sparingly.
-The problem arises when everyone is supposed to incorporate “talk activities” in the lesson (and this is a real problem).
+The problem arises when everyone is supposed to incorporate “talk activities” in the lesson.

 Also, it does matter how the activity is conducted.
 At its best, “turn and talk” resembles the Jewish practice of hevruta, or studying religious texts with a partner.
 Such “turn and talk” is not frenetic or noisy; it allows for pauses and silence and lasts longer than thirty seconds.
 Hevruta has substance because it is about something substantial; the same could be said for a good “turn and talk” session.
 (If I were to try to institute good turning and talking, though, I’d give it as an assignment, so that the students could go off to a quiet place with their partners and discuss a topic without rush.
 But then, where is that quiet place, and when are the students not rushed?)